 Dental Hygiene Program Contacts

-- DH Program Coordinator: Melissa Fellman
+DH Program Director / Chair: Melissa Fellman

 Dental Hygiene Program Websites

 The Dental Hygiene Program consists of 39.5 units of prerequisite courses in addition to 45.5 units of dental hygiene courses.
 Students are required to complete additional general education and graduation requirements to earn an AS degree in Dental Hygiene.
 The program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 The Commission is a specialized accrediting body recognized by the United States Department of Education and can be contacted at 211 East Chicago Avenue, Chicago, Illinois 60611.
 Program graduates are eligible to take the National Board Dental Hygiene Examination, which is administered by the Joint Commission on National Dental Examinations, the California RDH Examination, and other state and regional licensing examinations.
-In addition to normal student expenses (tuition, books, etc.), the Dental Hygiene Program requires an expenditure of over $4,500 during the two-year program for uniforms, instruments, and special supplies.
-More than $3,500 will be needed at the beginning of the first semester.
-If this creates a financial burden, students should consult the Financial Aid Office for possible assistance one semester before entering the program.

 This program prepares the student for employment as a dental hygienist.
 The registered dental hygienist is a licensed, professional, oral health educator, and clinician who works under the direction and supervision of a licensed dentist to provide preventive and therapeutic services for the control of oral diseases.
-Dental hygienists aid individuals and groups in attaining and maintaining optimum oral and general health through provision of services such as assessment of medical and dental conditions, oral hygiene education, oral prophylaxis – the removal of plaque, calculus, and stains from the teeth – and application of preventive agents such as fluoride and sealants.
-The dental hygienist may be employed in dental offices, schools, health care facilities, public health agencies, industry, and educational institutions.
+Dental hygienists aid individuals and groups in attaining and maintaining optimum oral and general health through the provision of services such as assessment of medical and dental conditions, oral hygiene education, oral prophylaxis – the removal of plaque, calculus, and stains from the teeth – and application of preventive agents such as fluoride and sealants.
+The dental hygienist may be employed in dental offices, schools, healthcare facilities, public health agencies, industry, and educational institutions.

 High school and college preparatory courses including algebra, biology, chemistry, and physiology are recommended.